EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 ## Background

-This is an adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers (wired and wireless) on an original Xbox console.
+This is an adaptation/fork of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers (wired and wireless) on an original Xbox console.

 The objectives of this project are:
 * The simplest possible hardware build, using only off-the-shelf parts (at present, an Arduino Leonardo paired with a generic USB Host Shield).